will-yanfeng-fang/will-yanfeng-fang.github.io/_teaching/2024-graduate-ta.md

 ---

-## LFS 252 — Quantitative Data Analysis
+## LFS 252 / STAT 200 — Quantitative Data Analysis

 **What this course is about:** An introduction to statistical reasoning and data analysis for students in Land and Food Systems.
 Topics typically include descriptive statistics, probability, sampling distributions, hypothesis testing, and regression — applied to environmental and agricultural data.